-(2) provide a period of not less than 15 days for public comment on the proposed waiver. (d) Review of Waivers of General Applicability.
+(2) provide a period of not less than 15 days for public (d) REVIEW OF WAIVERS OF GENERAL APPLICABILITY.

 (1) IN GENERAL.-An existing general applicability waiver or a general applicability waiver issued under subsection (b) shall be reviewed every 5 years after the date on which the waiver is issued.